Brown-University-Library/bdr-api-tools/index.md

 ### show_zip_info.py (detailed)

-Fetches data from the item-api and summarizes (based on extension) zip-file contents for the given item.
+Assembles data from the item-api and summarizes (based on extension) zip-file contents for the given item.
 It also lists, and summarizes, zip-file contents for all child-items.
 In addition to the per-item summary, it also summarizes the filetype counts across both parent and all child-items.

 Args: --item_pid (required).